stefaleon/React-Bands/README.md

 ## 13 handleSave

 * Configure the save handler that is passed to the BandForm as the onSave prop's value.
 Adds the new band to the bands array and increases the nextBandId by one.

+&nbsp;
+## 14 Show and hide BandForm

+* Set the showForm piece of state in App and render the BandForm conditionally.
+* Pass callbacks to the Navbar (onNewBand) and to the BandForm (onClose).
+* Update showForm to false in handleSave so that the form closes on save.